-Judah Chandra, who’s just finished the second year of his social policy degree at Birmingham, used his A-levels as a starting point.
+Radhika Dattani, who's just finished her undergraduate degree in Education, used her A-levels as a starting point.

 Many students can get caught up in the idea of going to a particular university rather than focusing on a particular course.
 Look at it the other way round, suggests Joanna Labudek, head of undergraduate admissions at the University of Birmingham.